-Despite the limitations of its polling place voting equipment, New Jersey mandates a manual audit.
-The law specifies that the audit is to be conducted in at least 2% of the election districts in which each audited election appears on the ballot.
-See N.J.
-Rev. Stat. §19:61-9(1)(a).
+Despite the limitations of its current Election Day voting equipment, New Jersey mandates a manual audit.
+State statute specifies that the audit is to be conducted in at least 2% of the election districts in which each audited election appears on the ballot.
+N.J.
+Rev. Stat. § 19:61-9.1.a.
 Additional auditing may be required to meet the statistical requirements of N.J.
-Stat.
-Ann. §19:61-9(1)(c)(1).
+Rev. Stat. § 19:61-9.1.c(1).

 Voting Systems Used